jlanga/smsk/README.md

 - If compressing, use `pigz`, `pbzip2` or `pxz` instead of `gzip`.
 Get them from `conda`.

-- Install as many possible packages from `conda` and `pip` instead of using `apt`/`apt-get`: software is more recent this way, and you don't have to unzip tarballs or rely on your sysadmin.
+- Install as many possible packages from `conda` and `pip` instead of using `apt`/`apt-get`: software is more recent, and you don't have to unzip tarballs or rely on your sysadmin.
 This way your workflow is more reproducible.
-The problem I see is that you cannot specify exact versions in `brew`.
+The problem I see with `brew` is that you cannot specify an exact version.

-- To install software from tarballs, download them into `src/` and copy them to `bin/` (and write the steps in `bin/install/from_tarball.sh`):
+- To install software from tarballs, download them into `src/` and copy binaries to `bin/` (and write the steps in `bin/install/from_tarball.sh`):

     ```sh
     # Binaries are already compiled